When your schedule is already jam-packed, meal planning might seem like just one more task to add to your to-do list.

 After all, it’s hard to make healthy choices when you’re hungry.
 Meal planning helps you get all those decisions out of the way at once — at the beginning of the week, while you’re still feeling relaxed and recharged and motivated.

-And meal planning doesn’t have to be boring — research has shown that people who plan their meals not only choose more nutritious foods, but also eat a better variety.
-It may be a more structured way of eating than you’re used to, but think of it as an opportunity to finally try some of those healthy recipes you’ve had bookmarked for ages.
+It may be a more structured way of eating than you’re used to but think of it as an opportunity to finally try some of those healthy recipes you’ve had bookmarked for ages.

 You’re hungry for a snack, so you grab a handful of almonds… then another… then another.
 Before you know it, you’re halfway through the tin, and suddenly your “healthy” snack has tacked on a few hundred extra calories.